rmarting/rmarting.github.io/_posts/2020-09-28-why-i-use-emoji-in-my-git-commits.md

 - productivity
 ---

-We use [Emojis](https://getemoji.com/) every day in different channels like Telegram, Slack, Whatsapp, Google Chats, ...
+We use [Emojis](https://getemoji.com/) every day in different channels like Telegram, Slack, WhatsApp, Google Chats, ...
 They are a fast way to communicate in this visual world.
 So I use them too in my git commits in the same way.